Quandela/Perceval/README.md

-Through a simple object-oriented python API, Perceval provides tools for building a circuit with linear optics components, defining single-photon sources and their error model, manipulating Fock states, running simulation, reproducing published experimental papers, and experiment new generation of quantum algorithms.
+Through a simple object-oriented python API, Perceval provides tools for building a circuit with linear optics components, defining single-photon sources and their error model, manipulating Fock states, running simulations, reproducing published experimental papers results, and experimenting a new generation of quantum algorithms.

-It is interfaced with the available QPU on the [Quandela cloud](https://cloud.quandela.com/webide/), so it is possible to run computations on an actual photonic computer.
+It is interfaced with the available QPUs on the [Quandela cloud](https://cloud.quandela.com/webide/), so it is possible to run computations on an actual photonic computer.

 Perceval aims to be a companion tool for developing discrete-variable photonics circuits
 - while simulating their design, modeling their ideal and real-life behaviour;
 - and proposing a normalized interface to control photonic quantum computers;
 - while using powerful simulation backends to get state-of-the-art simulation;
-- and also allowing direct access to the QPU of Quandela.
+- and also allowing direct access to the QPUs of Quandela.

 Perceval has been developed as a complete toolkit for physicists and quantum computational students, researchers and practitioners.